American Eagle Shopping Experience

 American Eagle Outfitters had in the previous year just distributed ipads and ipods amoung its high volume stores, aiming to increase sales with a personal associate-customer experience similar to that of Apple's.
 They wanted to use mobile point of sale (MPOS) to alleviate the shortage of employees, reduce cash and wrap real estate, and sell more products on the floor.

-The problem is that the associates aren't using MPOS as intended, and AEO corporate wants to understand how to more effectively make use of the devices, since a lot of money has already been invested in distributing hundreds of them.
+The problem is that the associates aren't using MPOS, and AEO corporate wants to understand how they can get store associates to adopt the technology, since a lot of money has already been invested in distributing hundreds of these devices.

 UNDERSTANDING THE STORE, MPOS, CUSTOMERS, & ASSOCIATES

 To design for the space, we had to first understand how the store operated, the goals and behaviors of the shoppers and associates, and why MPOS is not currently used.
-My partner Jake Scherlis & I went to the Robinson Mall American Eagle and acted as pretend shoppers while noting our surroundings and our associate with associates.
-We also did employee and shopper shadowing and interviews.
+My teammates and I went to the Robinson Mall American Eagle and acted as pretend shoppers while each noting our surroundings and our interation with associates.
+We also did employee and shopper shadowing before doing more in-depth interviews.
 We gathered insights about the pros and cons of the MPOS system, as well as insights about the behaviors for both customers and associates during a peak store time.

 - The necessary check out materials don't come with the MPOS device, which also has internet/login issues